Price: £95 PLUS VAT

-This conference focuses on priorities for supporting child development in the first 1,001 days of life.
+This conference focused on the priorities for supporting child development in the first 1,001 days of life.

-It comes as the key recommendations are rolled out following the acceptance by the Government last year of recommendations in The Best Start for Life - A vision for 1,001 Critical Days review chaired by Rt Hon Dame Andrea Leadsom MP.
+It came as the key recommendations were rolled out following the acceptance by the Government in 2021 of recommendations in The Best Start for Life - A vision for 1,001 Critical Days review.

-Delegates will look at the steps which need to be taken for implementation of the strategy’s six action areas, which aim to support parents and carers during the first two years of a child’s development.
+Delegates looked at the steps which need to be taken for implementation of the strategy’s six action areas, which aim to support parents and carers during the first two years of a child’s development.

-We are pleased the Dame Andrea is a keynote speaker at this conference, looking at progress so far.
+We are pleased that Rt Hon Dame Andrea Leadsom MP, who chaired the review, was a keynote speaker at this conference, looking at progress made so far.

-The conference will also be a timely opportunity for delegates to consider the rollout of the Government’s Family Hubs programme and how the Government can work with local authorities to develop an effective Family Hub network within each local area, with the government committing a further £302m to the programme.
+The conference was also a timely opportunity for delegates to consider the rollout of the Government’s Family Hubs programme and how the Government can work with local authorities to develop an effective Family Hub network within each local area, with the government committing a further £302m to the programme.

-Abi Miranda, Head of Early Years and Prevention, Anna Freud National Centre for Children and Families, which co-ordinates the National Centre for Family Hubs, will deliver a keynote address outlining best practice in their implementation and delivery.
+Abi Miranda, Head of Early Years and Prevention, Anna Freud National Centre for Children and Families, which co-ordinates the National Centre for Family Hubs, delivered a keynote address outlining best practice in their implementation and delivery.

-Further keynote contributors include Dr Michelle Fernandes, Academic Clinical Lecturer, University of Southampton; and Honorary Research Fellow, University of Oxford; and Alison Morton, Executive Director, Institute of Health Visiting.
+Further keynote contributors included Dr Michelle Fernandes, Academic Clinical Lecturer, University of Southampton; and Honorary Research Fellow, University of Oxford; and Alison Morton, Executive Director, Institute of Health Visiting.

-Overall, those attending will assess progress and next steps for:
+Overall, those attending assessed progress and next steps for:

 - creating a joined-up approach - coordinating and streamlining the offer of support for families - joint working between education and health services